Breast Cancer Sells

 Meanwhile, both Good Housekeeping and Woman's Day give incorrect information about mammograms.
 Good Housekeeping claims that "[N]o one disputes that all women 50 and over should be screened annually."
 Yet physicians in different countries disagree on how often women over 50 should be screened.
 While doctors in the United States recommend annual mammograms, those in Europe say every two to three years.
 In Australia, where a study out last year shed significant doubt on the extent to which mammograms save lives, the recommendation is every two years.
 Interestingly, in some of these countries, the incidence and death rates for breast cancer are actually lower or comparable to the United States.

 When they're not spewing misinformation, the October issues of the traditional women's magazines are offering overly simplistic information about breast cancer risk factors and tips for preventing it.
-Woman's World (not to be confused with
+Woman's World (not to be confused with Good Housekeeping discuss factors you can change, such as smoking, and those you can't, like genetics.
+Missing is any mention about the purported connection between breast cancer and hormone replacement therapy.
+Also absent is information on parabens, phthalates and other carcinogenic chemicals, which are disturbingly common in consumer goods from lipstick to lotion.

 The silence on these subjects mirrors the focus that both the American Cancer Society and Susan G. Komen for the Cure place on the profitable business of curing cancer rather than preventing it, which likely would hurt the bottom line of many of their biggest donors.
 Consumers are told that shopping will help find a cure -- a message that is not lost on advertisers.